 Microsoft is trying to capture some of the magic of Apple, with its own "Windows" stores.
 Are they kidding us?

 Apple has succeeded in the marketplace not by selling a lot of products (their products command a minority share of each market, sometimes a tiny, tiny share).
-Rather, they have convinced people that their products are hip and trendy, and worth paying double or even up to fives times as much as the competition.
+Rather, they have convinced people that their products are hip and trendy, and worth paying double or even up to fives or ten times as much as the competition.

 It is, in a way, like those "Abercrombie" stores that sell $2 tee-shirts made in China, for $20 or more.
 You convince the kid that they have to have one, and they will pony up the dough.